PoCInnovation/Workshops/software/24.Git_GitHub/Git/README.md

 ## Introduction

-There are a bunch of hyperlinks in this workshop, it is meant to give you as much information as possible so please follow them and read the website content.
+There is a bunch of hyperlinks in this workshop, it is meant to give you as much information as possible so please follow them and read the website content.

 There are some git commands that won't really be seen on their own but will be mentioned on some parts where it matters.